Namoshek/OpenChargeMeteringFormat/README.md

 ## Usage

-There is only one class you should interact with, namely `OpenChargeMeteringFormatParser`.
+There is only one class you should interact with called `OpenChargeMeteringFormatParser`.
 It provides you with two methods to validate and parse OCMF messages:

 ```csharp